pcarleton/pcarleton.github.io/_posts/2016-05-09-starting-out.markdown

 What I like about all of these blogs is that they provide value to their readers by being persistent with breaking down complicated topics into digestible chunks.
 They get to the bottom of a topic, take a step back, and bring it back together.
 They also take very little as a "given".
-Instead they make themselves some building blocks and the build themselves an understanding.
+Instead they construct building blocks and the build up an understanding.

 I want to take a similar approach to my blog.
-I want break topics down to their first principles and build them up to an enriching understanding.
+I want break topics down to their first principles and build back up to an enriching understanding.
-I want to take no concept for granted.
+I want to take no knowledge for granted.
 I want a reader to come away knowing that the topic has been thoroughly run down and feel confident about adding to their understanding.